Skittisu/The-Golden-Hawks/README.md

 ## Use case
 Our framework provides a means to link business questions and tasks to better differentiate data using advanced metadata tagging and indicators for data fitness.
+The tags are useful in creating content rating tools that allow users to extract datasets based on keywords that match the tag.
+This tool will provide users with information on how much of a dataset is relevant to COVID and in what context

 <img width="344" alt="mh" src="https://github.com/Skittisu/The-Golden-Hawks/assets/123661501/900d78a7-32c0-4389-95d2-ff744d76cc12">
 <img width="346" alt="mj" src="https://github.com/Skittisu/The-Golden-Hawks/assets/123661501/3894b3ce-1b7a-465e-b107-8df77cdd53d0">